GeekLabsUK/SimpleAuth/README.md

 ## Configuration

-SimpleAuth comes with a configoration file located at
+SimpleAuth comes with a configuration file located at
 ```
 app/config/Auth.php
 ```
 The config file is well documented.
 Take a look through and make any changes or leave it as default setting to test.

+### Add Filters

 You will need to add the SimpleAuth filter to the Filters config file
 ```